arpg-sophisticated/ar-tu-do/ros_ws/toad.md

 **Important: To run the simulation via ssh on the remote system's X session, you'll need gdm3 and a gnome session running (and therefore a, no, ONE gdm-x-session process running), so that the system can guess the DISPLAY to use correctly.
 Sorry folks, Ubunutu/Wayland/??? massacre.**

+**It could work with other display managers if you issue 'export DISPLAY=:0' prior starting the simulation.

 This was tested with Ubuntu 18.04 from local machine and remote system.
 If the can't recognize the DISPLAY correctly, please send me the output of ```w -sh```, the output of ```env``` and the output of the script.

 ## toad.sh system